Goodbye, “forever” free: Telegram premium subscription is here

 Premium users can now also write larger bios, animated profile pictures, and they also get access to special stickers that can take up the whole screen.

-People who subscribe to the premium features will get a special badge that will show other users that they are a member of the Telegram supporter “club”.
+People who subscribe to the premium features will also get a special badge that will show other users that they are a member of the Telegram supporter “club”.

 Telegram will bring ads to some countries